The meeting was convened by chair Anthony Kuzub.

 SCOPE: “To develop a standard for presenting signal levels and circuit impedances of audio system components and for the specification of these quantities in product data sheets” The goal / target / deliverable is a template that manufacturers could include in their manuals that explain the characteristics of the signals leaving devices and the characteristics of signals a device is capable of receiving.
 Having these parameters summarized in a consistent way will help users integrate equipment.

-> The chair reviewed the goals for and the issues the group faces in the project.
+The chair reviewed the goals for and the issues the group faces in the project.
 A data sheet can contain many parameters.
 An AES datasheet would allow users a quick glance of “How it works when you plug it in and turn it on”.
 Discussion covered a wide range of topics including what qualifies as a "balanced" connection, impedances, levels, grounding and shielding both for radiation and susceptibility.
 The group created and tuned language to form a draft specification template for manufacturers to fill out.
-With such a standard datasheet for presenting standard measurable quantities or "Facts" about the transmitter and receiver design .
+With such a standard datasheet for presenting standard measurable quantities or "Facts" about the transmitter and receiver design can be presented as being aligned with the AES's objective of maintaining interoperability.
 The draft document and working group maps are available in the groups repository.

 AES-X249: AES standard on interconnections - Grounding and EMC practices - Shields of 25-way D-type connectors in balanced circuits